sshuair/awesome-gis/README.md

 - [Google Earth](http://earth.google.com/) - A computer program that renders a 3D representation of Earth based on satellite imagery.
 - [Skyline](http://www.skylineglobe.com/SkylineGlobe/corporate/Default.aspx?) - 3D desktop and web-based applications, enabling an enterprise to build, edit, navigate, query, and analyze realistic 3D environments.
 - [World Wind](http://worldwind.arc.nasa.gov/java/) -  An SDK (software development kit) that software engineers can use to build their own applications
+- [Earth Enterprise](https://github.com/google/earthenterprise) - the open source release of Google Earth Enterprise, a geospatial application which provides the ability to build and host custom 3D globes and 2D maps.

 ## Web Map Servers